BenjaminSmall94/reading-notes/Code301/Class-03.md

 4. How does the child component invoke a method that was passed to it from a parent component?
 Using the props object such as {this.props.increment()}

+## Things I want to know more about

+I spent a long time just researching file reading and writing of files from different environments.
+The import statements in React made me very curious how you would do that in different frameworks and I read enough to see how it is done via several different techniques.
+I am still curious more about that.
+I also read about UTF-8 and UTF-16 encoding.